cea-hpc/modules/doc/source/module.rst

  loaded for instance), this loaded *modulefile* is excluded from the automatic reload actions described above.

- For the specific case of the **switch** sub-command, where a modulefile is unloaded to then load another modulefile.
+ For the specific case of the :subcmd:`switch` sub-command, where a modulefile is unloaded to then load another modulefile.
 Dependent modulefiles to Unload are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.